-I mean, I really, really love him.
-We live a wild, unpredictable life and we could never do it if I really didn’t just love him down to his guts.
+I mean, I really love him.
+We live an unpredictable life we could never pull off if I didn’t love him down to his guts.

-“Hey…did you find everything you need?”
-Michael asked.
+“Hey, did you find everything you need?” my husband asks.

 “I did!”
-I beamed, “And the drive to the store is so charming…all the old homes and…is something wrong?
-Why are you just standing in the doorway like that?”
+I beam, “and the drive to the store was so charming-all the old homes and…is something wrong?
+Why are you standing in the doorway like that?”

 I know my husband.
-He had a clammy look about him, as if the effort it took to wrack his brain about how to tell me something caused him to break out into a fine sweat.
+He has a clammy look about him as if the effort to wrack his brain for an explanation caused him to break into a fine sweat.

 “What do you mean?”
-I marveled as I ascended the driveway toward the front door, “We were gone for 45 minutes, what could have possibly happened?”
+I marvel as I ascend the driveway to the front door, “We were gone for forty-five minutes-what could have possibly happened?”

 “Yoga???
 You decided to do yoga?”

-This man, my husband, has not done yoga for about 8 years which pretty much qualifies him as having never done yoga.
+This man-my husband-has not done yoga for eight years, which qualifies him as having never done yoga.

-“Well it was one of Margi’s (my favorite yoga teacher on the planet) downloads and she had us doing handstands at the wall…”
+“Well it was one of Margi’s downloads and she wanted us to do handstands at the wall…”

-“Okaaaay…” I said suspiciously, “are you implicating Margi?”
+“Okaaaay,” I say suspiciously, “are you implicating Margi?”

-“Well, I mean, no…of course not…it’s just…the handstands went so well I decided I could just do the forearm stands in the middle of the room…”
+“Well, no, of course not.
+It’s just, the handstands went so well I decided to do the forearm stand in the middle of the room…”

 “What???”
-I blurted out with a laugh of complete bewilderment and a shred of mild admiration for his momentary fearlessness, “I’ve practiced yoga for 15 years and I never do a forearm stand in the middle of the room!”
+I blurt out with a laugh of bewilderment mixed with admiration for his momentary fearlessness, “I’ve practiced yoga for fifteen years and never do a forearm stand in the middle of the room.”

-“Oh NO!”
-I stood in the foyer now with both hands over my face to shield myself from the potential shattered vase or broken lamp I was about to see, “Of course you flip over!”
-I said loudly as if possessed by either Jerry Seinfeld or Larry David or both, “That’s what happens!
-If there’s no wall…you just…you flip over!”
+“Of course you flip over!”
+I say as if possessed by either Jerry Seinfeld or Larry David or both, “That’s what happens!
+You flip over!”

-I made swirling, circular loops to complement my words with my index fingers.
-I wanted to be sure my point really hit home as if that gesture alone could undo what had already been done.
-I began to round the corner into the living room as he continued, “Well, yeah…so, I flipped over, and toppled into the bench…”
+I make swirling, circular loops to complement my words with my index fingers-as if the gesture alone can undo what’s been done.
+I round the corner into the living room as he continues, “Well, yeah-so, I flipped over and toppled into the bench…”

 “…and the corner of the bench slammed into the window.”

-I froze wide eyed at the entry way to the living room while I stared at the following sight in our friends’ lovely new home.
+I freeze wide eyed at the entry way to the living room and stare at the following sight in our friends’ lovely new home.

-I closed my eyes, I pursed my lips and I slowly exhaled all the air out of my lungs while Michael explained away in the background all the various ways he could remedy the situation.
-“You know,” I interrupted, “if I could just not live in a Will Ferrell movie for one day, I would be so happy.”
+I close my eyes and exhale all the air out of my lungs while my husband explains in the background all the various ways he can remedy the situation.